spitfire05/rnc/README.md

 FLAGS:
     -f, --force       Don't omit binary files
+    -d, --debug       Print out debug info
         --dos2unix    Convert DOS line endings to Unix (\r\n -> \n) -h, --help        Prints help information
         --unix2dos    Convert Unix line endings to DOS (\n -> \r\n) -V, --version     Prints version information
-    -v, --verbose     Print status messages to stdout (no effect if stdout is the conversion output)
+    -v, --verbose     Be verbose about the operations

 OPTIONS:
-    -e, --encoding <ENCODING>    Treat input as ENCODING (default is utf8 for stdin, and an educated guess for files) [possible values: utf8, utf16le, utf16be, utf32le, utf32be] -o, --output <OUT>           Write to OUT instead of FILE or stdout.
+    -e, --encode <ENCODE>    Encode output in given encoding [possible values: utf8, utf16, utf16be] -o, --output <OUT>       Write to OUT instead of FILE or stdout.
 Can only be used if FILE is specified just once

 ARGS:
     <FILE>...
 Sets the input file to use.
 If not set, processes stdin to stdout